cncf/tag-security/governance/paper-process.md

 Assignees can provide content rough-in in a variety of ways.
-They may provide raw content in the form of phrases, disjointed paragraphs, bullets on the topic, or they draft content in the form of completed paragraphs.
-If leveraging draft content, placing this content in quotes helps other reviewers know it is 'near-complete' and can review it as a holistic section.
+They may provide raw content in the form of phrases, disjointed paragraphs, bullets on the topic, or draft content in the form of completed paragraphs.
+If leveraging draft content, placing this content in quotes helps other reviewers know it is 'near-complete' and it should be reviewed as a holistic section.

 #### Opinions

 There may be situations where multiple differing views on the subject matter or controls implementation are expressed.
-If these cannot be collaboratively resolved it is the duty of the authors to capture the different views and leave the decision up to the reader.
+Authors should make every effort to discover the industry standard or practice and document it.
+If none exists and the suggested content cannot be collaboratively resolved, it is the duty of the authors to capture the different views with references, benefits, and drawbacks or contingencies in order to provide the reader with enough information to leave the decision up to the reader.

 #### References